Skip to main content

 tip

-• If there are files that have been changed and saved but not committed, a mark will be displayed on the icon in the configuration management navigator.
+• If there are files that have been changed and saved but not committed, a mark will appear on the icon in the configuration management navigator.
 Change Navigator

 tip

-• If you check the [Keep editable state] checkbox at the bottom of [Commit Target] before committing, you can continue editing each file while retaining the edit permission.
+• If you check the [Keep editable state] checkbox at the bottom of [Commit Target] before committing, you can continue editing each file while retaining editing permissions.

-• By default, this checkbox is unchecked, and edit permission is released at the same time as committing.
+• By default, this checkbox is unchecked, and editing permissions are removed at the same time as committing.

 Note

-• The changed file will not be displayed in [Commit Target] until it is saved.
+• Changed files will not appear in [Commit Target] until you save them.

-• If you are working with Subversion, you must commit each change when changing the hierarchy or name of a model file.
+• If you are using Subversion, please commit each change when you modify the hierarchy or rename model files.

-If you try to edit continuously without committing, a message will be displayed prompting you to obtain edit permission for the required model file, but even if you follow the message and try to obtain edit permission for the model file, an error will occur during configuration management operation and you will not be able to obtain it.
+If you try to edit continuously without committing, a message will appear prompting you to obtain editing permissions for the necessary model files.
+However, even if you try to obtain editing permissions for the model files as instructed, you will get an error during the configuration management operation and will not be able to obtain them.

-Please commit the changes or revert the changes before editing.
+Please commit the changes once, or revert the changes before editing.

-To show the commit log for a file, follow the steps below.
+To display the commit log for a file, follow these steps:

 Show commit log